lshdlut/mujoco-wasm-forge/README.md

 Notes:
 - Run all builds and tests inside WSL ext4 (e.g., `~/dev/mujoco-wasm-forge`), or use `-UseTemp` to build in `/tmp`.
 Avoid `/mnt/c/...` and OneDrive paths to prevent slow I/O and sync overhead.
 No files are written to Windows `~`.
 - Default parallel jobs is 6; override with `-Jobs` if needed.
+- The sync helper now excludes `.git` and purges accidental `?root?dev?...` folders that can appear if WSL paths are copied from Windows.
+Prefer `-Sync` over manual `cp /root/...` on Windows.

 ## Using artifacts in other repos (e.g., mujoco-wasm-play)